object-oriented-python/object-oriented-programming/doc/source/5_abstract_data_types.rst

 Python offers a useful abstraction of this concept.
 By implementing the correct :term:`special methods <special method>`, a container class can provide the ability to be iterated over.
+Such a class is called an :term:`iterable`.
 This is a great example of abstraction in action: the user doesn't need to know or care how a particular container is implemented and therefore how to find all of its contents, they can simply write a for loop to access every item in turn.

 There are two :term:`special methods <special method>` required for iteration.
 Neither take any arguments beyond the object itself.
-The first, :meth:`~container.__iter__`, needs to be implemented by the container type.
+The first, :meth:`~container.__iter__`, needs to be implemented by the :term:`iterable` type.
 Its role is to return an object which implements iteration.
-This could be the container itself, or it could be a special iteration object (for example because it is necessary to store a number recording where the iteration is up to).
+Usually this will be a new object which keeps track of the iteration.

-The object returned by :meth:`~container.__iter__` is called an iterator.
-It also needs to implement :meth:`~iterator.__iter__` (for example it could simply `return self`).
-In addition, it needs to implement the :meth:`~iterator.__next__` method.
+The object returned by :meth:`~container.__iter__` is called an :term:`iterator`.
+It also needs to implement :meth:`~iterator.__iter__`, for the technical reason that it should be possible to interate over either the iterable or the corresponding iterator.
+The :meth:`~iterator.__iter__` method of an :term:`iterator` will usually simply `return self`.
+In addition, iterators must implement the :meth:`~iterator.__next__` method.
 This is called by Python repeatedly to obtain the next object in the iteration sequence.
 Once the sequence is exhausted, subsequent calls to :meth:`~iterator.__next__` should raise the built-in :class:`StopIteration` exception.
 This tells Python that the iteration is over.
-This arrangement is called the iterator protocol, and it's further documented in the :ref:`official Python documentation <typeiter>`.
+This arrangement is called the iterator protocol, and it's further documented in the :ref:`official Python documentation
+<typeiter>`.

 .. hint::